United States v. Google LLC (2020): Trial (2023–2024)

-The trial started on September 12, 2023, with Kenneth Dintzer as DOJ's lead attorney.
+The trial began on September 12, 2023, with Kenneth Dintzer as DOJ's lead attorney.
 In its opening statements, the DOJ accused Google of unlawfully maintaining a monopoly in the search engine market as early as 2010.
 Google has defended itself from these accusations, with the company arguing that the high quality of its search products allows it to maintain a dominant position in the market.

-During the trial, Mehta received criticism for closing courtroom access for certain testimonies in the case and for delaying the release of public documents pertaining to the case.
+During the trial, Judge Mehta received criticism for closing courtroom access for certain testimonies in the case and for delaying the release of public documents pertaining to the case.
 Media companies including Bloomberg News filed a motion to increase public trial access.
 Following a week of deliberations between both parties, Mehta decided on September 27 that the DOJ would be permitted to publicly release documents shown in the trial.

 Much of the trial centered on Google's deal with Apple to have Google search as the default option on the Safari web browser.
 Witnesses from Google, Verizon and Samsung testified about the impact of Google's annual payments of approximately $10 billion to maintain default status for Google search.
-Following the culmination of the government's case in the week of October 19, 2023, Google began its defense in court on October 26.
-The trial ended up concluding on November 16, 2023.
+Following the culmination of the government's arguments, Google began its defense on October 26, and the trial concluded on November 16..

 Following the trial, Mehta announced that closing arguments in the suit would be held in May 2024, and indicated he was uncertain as to how he would end up ruling in the case.
-Attorneys from both sides reconvened to make their arguments on May 3 and May 4, 2024.

-Reuters reported that legal analysts expect that there will likely be an appeal in the case, regardless of how it is decided.
-The case's decision is considered to set precedent potentially impacting other federal antitrust suits against "Big Tech" companies like Meta Platforms, Amazon, and Apple.
+Reuters reported that legal analysts expected an appeal in the case, regardless of how it is decided, while the verdict was expected to set an influential precedent for other federal antitrust suits against "Big Tech" companies like Meta Platforms, Amazon, and Apple.

 Initial verdict

 On August 5, 2024, Mehta ruled that Google acted illegally to maintain a monopoly in "general search services and general text advertising".
-After a hearing in September 2024, Mehta gave regulators until December 2024 to propose any penalties unto Google, and is likely to rule on those by August 2025.
+After a hearing in September 2024, Mehta gave regulators until December to propose any penalties to be charged against Google, followed by an approval or rejection of those proposals by August 2025.

-The DOJ submitted their proposal on how to remedy Google's search monopoly on November 20, requesting that Judge Mehta should force the company to sell their Chrome web browser and either sell the Android operating system or ban making Google services mandatory on Android devices.
-The government also requested Mehta to render Google unable to enter into agreements resulting in them automatically being the default search browser, as well as to share company data to rivals for a decade.
-Google had until December 20, 2024, to file their proposal, before a two-week remedies trial starting April 21, 2025.
+The DOJ submitted its proposal on how to remedy Google's search monopoly on November 20, requesting that Judge Mehta should force the company to sell its Chrome web browser and either sell the Android operating system or ban making Google services mandatory on Android devices.
+The government also requested Mehta to render Google unable to enter into agreements resulting in its search engine automatically being the default in any operating system, as well as to share user data with competitors.